wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 done >&2 3>&1
 {% endhighlight %}

-the "useful hints" are repeated multiple times with no benefit.
+or (perhaps more realistically) running something similar in an ansible playbook to update multiple hosts, the "useful hints" are repeated multiple times with no benefit.
 Basically, in anything but the simple interactive use case, the excessive verbosity is just an annoyance.
 In the simple interactive use, the excessive verbosity is only (marginally) useful